 Mikvah immersion can be a comfortable and private ritual that is contemporary and tangible.
-You don’t need to know Hebrew or pray in front of others; in fact, very little knowledge is required to immerse.
+While you must be Jewish or converting to Judaism in order to immerse, you don’t need to know Hebrew or pray in front of others; in fact, very little knowledge is required to immerse.
 At MACoM, ceremonies are available for traditional and non-traditional immersions, with directions to help shape, guide, personalize and maximize the mikvah experience.
 In addition to traditional uses, immersion in a sacred space can be a powerful personal, spiritual experience for anyone in need of healing or in a life transition.
 Educational offerings explore the tremendous meaning and value within the modern mikvah.

 The mission of the Metro Atlanta Community Mikvah (MACoM) is to provide a safe, sensitive, welcoming, halachic and aesthetically beautiful environment for Jewish ritual immersion and conversion, allowing for ongoing fulfillment of spirituality, Torah awareness, healing and wellness.